dejanzele/kubernetes-workshop/README.md

 * [Docker Desktop](https://www.docker.com/products/docker-desktop/) - Docker Desktop is a one-click-install application for your Mac, Linux, or Windows environment that enables you to build and share containerized applications and microservices.
 * [kubectl](https://kubernetes.io/docs/tasks/tools/#kubectl) - The Kubernetes command-line tool, kubectl, allows you to run commands against Kubernetes clusters.
 * [minikube](https://minikube.sigs.k8s.io/docs/start/) - minikube is local Kubernetes, focusing on making it easy to learn and develop for Kubernetes.
+* [helm](https://helm.sh/docs/intro/install/) - Helm is a package manager for Kubernetes that allows you to define, install, and upgrade Kubernetes applications.

 ### Setting up local Kubernetes cluster
 For the purpose of this guide, we will use Kubernetes v1.24.9.